Hughes 25: Design

 Hughes Boat Works acquired the tooling and moulds for the Nutmeg 24 from Tanzer Industries and used it to develop the Hughes 24, although it only sold in small numbers.
 The Hughes 25 is thought to be derived from the same design, with the addition of a fin keel, spade-type rudder and a reverse transom, but retaining Shaw's basic hull shape.

-The Hughes 25 is a recreational keelboat, built predominantly of fibreglass, with wood trim.
+The Hughes 25 is built predominantly of fibreglass, with wood trim.
 It has a masthead sloop rig, a spooned raked stem, a reverse transom, an internally mounted spade-type rudder controlled by a tiller and a fixed fin keel.
 It displaces 3500 lb and carries 1600 lb of ballast.

 The boat has a draft of 3.25 ft with the standard keel, allowing ground transportation on a trailer.

 The design has sleeping accommodation for five people, in one of two cabin interior plans.
 Layout A has a double "V"-berth in the bow cabin, two straight settees in the main cabin and an aft quarter berth on the starboard side, under the cockpit.
 The galley is located on the port side abeam the companionway ladder and is equipped with a sink.
 The head is a potable type, located under the bow "V"-berth.
 Layout B locates the galley forward, in place of the port settee and adds an extra quarter berth on the port side.
 A forward hatch provides cabin ventilation.

 For sailing downwind the design may be equipped with a symmetrical or asymmetrical spinnaker.

 The design has a hull speed of 5.84 kn.